 While Black artists are still fighting for representation in gallery spaces, fashion collaborations have become a way for them to not only get the recognition they have deserved but also tap into a new audience as well.
 The artist Nick Cave collaborated with Fendi to create some of his famous soundsuits for Art Basel.
 Artist Mickalene Thomas has collaborated with Dior an iteration of the beloved Lady Dior bag, made famous by Princess Diana.

 Fashion collaborations are readily putting Black artists on the map, and many brands are taking initiative to guarantee representation of Black artists.
-This year, photographer Henry Jones was tapped to be one of Forever 21’s Black History Month collection series titled “BHM21 Collection.”
+This year, photographer Henry R. Jones II was tapped to be one of Forever 21’s Black History Month collection series titled “BHM21 Collection.”

 Jones’ relationship with Forever 21 was longstanding before the collaboration, as he had shot some marketing materials for them in the past.
 During the pandemic, several of Jones’ in-home portraits he took of his family went viral and different platforms tried to take advantage of his work and repurpose or claim it.

 “There were a lot of people trying to use my work without tagging me on social media or any mention or credit of my name,” Jones said.
 “Forever 21 reached out to me and said, ‘Let’s monetize this.’
 Initially, when the collection came out, people even asked me if Forever 21 was the next company to steal my images.”

 Jones said the collaboration helped to elevate his status as an artist.
 “After the collection came out, I had people reaching out to me from all over the world wanting to buy prints of my photography,” he said.
 “Some of these were people who saw the Forever 21 collection but couldn’t make it to the stores, or just wanted a print to go with their clothes.
 The collaboration was monumental for my career and put me in places and in households that otherwise may have never heard about me.”